Warning & Advice

 - Change your foreign money at the forex bureaux.
 No matter the amount, count before leaving premises.
 Good bureaux have counting machines.
 In a big town or city avoid the roadside money changers.
 They'll cheat you.
 You'll realize this only when you get home.

 - Don't exchange more money than you need at a time (not more than 5 days time).

 - Avoid Saturday night exchange of money..the rates are terrible

 - To be a good sprinter like Ghana inflation, make sure that whatever you want to buy is at hand before you exchange your foreign currency.

-- If you are a foreigner, it helps to shop with a "proper" Ghanaian with you.
+- Always shop with a "proper" Ghanaian with you.
 Alternatively, let somebody you trust shop for you otherwise you'll pay double the price.

 - If you have to do the shopping yourself first check the prices in the shops.
 If you have to shop outside (bargain) first check the prices at the shops.
 Then you'll never pay more than it costs in the shops.

 - Dashes (tips) are a way of life in Ghana.
 Rather than calling it a bribe, a dash is a tip that may be requested by anyone from train conductors who seat you to youngsters who may run errands for you.
 Seen as gifts, dashes will ease your way through Ghana immensely, and are usually about 5,000 cedis (67 cents).